Examples

 Artwork Titles

-One thing AIs are always thought to be bad at is creativity.
-And, sure enough, no AI to date can be thought of as truly creative.
-However, this does not mean that there are no tricks to get large language model to perform "creative" work, such as artwork naming.
+We cam even get multimodal Luminous models to perform "creative" work, such as artwork naming.
 Using a prompt-based approach, we can try to get our multimodal model into a "dreamy state".
 In addition, let's increase the temperature to increase our chance of generating less likely, but potentially more "creative" completions.
 Take a look at the example below:

-We ran this experiment a couple of times, and here are some other AI suggestions:
+We ran this experiment a couple of times, and here are some other LLM suggestions:

 Impressive, isn't it?